AnushaUppuu/pet-buddy/README.md

 # Start the Application:
  1. Install the dependencies
   - ```npm install```
+  - To set up the vector icons follow this link:https://www.npmjs.com/package/react-native-vector-icons
 2. For ios:
  -  ```cd ios && pod install```
 3. Configure the metro: